Entire Care Systems, Inc. · Est. 2026

 We envision health systems where the coordination of complex, chronic care is embedded as infrastructure — the same way roads, utilities, and communication networks are embedded in how societies function.

-CECE's Phase 0 pilot targets Western Kenya — where multi-morbidity coordination failure is most acute and most documented.
-ECS is seeking formal collaboration in this environment as its first validation site.
-Phase II outreach is planned in Nigeria through the Nigerian Institute of Medical Research (NIMR) and University College Hospital, Ibadan.
-That two-country evidence base then travels to the United States, and beyond.
+CECE's Phase 0 pilot targets LMIC markets across Sub-Saharan Africa, South Asia, and Latin America — where multi-morbidity coordination failure is most acute and most documented.
+ECS is actively pursuing formal collaboration with health system partners in these regions.
+That multi-market evidence base then travels to the United States, and beyond.

 What we stand for.